aws/aws-eks-best-practices/content/reliability.md

 [External metrics](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/external-metrics-api.md), as the name suggests provide the Horizontal Pod Autoscaler the ability to scale deployments using metrics that are external to Kubernetes cluster.
 For example, in batch processing workloads, it is common to scale the number of replicas based on the number of jobs in flight in an SQS queue.

---TODO--
+—TODO—
 https://github.com/zalando-incubator/kube-metrics-adapter

---TODO--
+—TODO—

 You can also scale deployments using Amazon CloudWatch, at the time of writing, to do this you have to use `k8s-cloudwatch-adapter`.
 There is also a feature request to [enable HPA with CloudWatch metrics and alarms](https://github.com/aws/containers-roadmap/issues/120).

 ### Vertical Pod Autoscaler (VPA)

-You might have wondered why the Horizontal Pod Autoscaler is not simply called "the Autoscaler", this is because Kubernetes can scale your applications (running in pods) in two ways.
+You might have wondered why the Horizontal Pod Autoscaler is not simply called “the Autoscaler”, this is because Kubernetes can scale your applications (running in pods) in two ways.
 First is the way of HPA, which would automatically scale replicas in a Deployment based on scaling metric.
-The [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) automatically adjusts the CPU and memory reservations for your pods to help you "right-size" your applications.
-Vertical Pod Autoscaler's current implementation does not perform in-place adjustments to pods, instead it will restart the pod that needs to be scaled with increased.
+The [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) automatically adjusts the CPU and memory reservations for your pods to help you “right-size” your applications.
+Vertical Pod Autoscaler’s current implementation does not perform in-place adjustments to pods, instead it will restart the pod that needs to be scaled with increased.

 [EKS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/vertical-pod-autoscaler.html) includes a walkthrough for setting up VPA.